AESTechnologies/nsible_OS-ZEN/README.md

 //   module: "Project Manifest",
 //   version: "v0.11.12-apex // Banysang",
 //   description: "The outer membrane of the sovereign system; defines purpose, architecture, and interaction protocols.
 It is false to assume the matrix is entirely sealed from the void.",
 //   changes: "Finalized v0.11-apex spatial update (Zig 0.15.2).
-Integrated .exp Protocol & Matrix Traps, Composer UI Flush Alignment, spatial macro erasure, dynamic philotic tab weighting, and TimelineNode struct encapsulation.
-Documented new Composer modal reflexes and Hunter sorting/voiding macros.",
+Integrated .exp Protocol & Matrix Traps, Composer UI Flush Alignment, spatial macro erasure, dynamic philotic tab weighting, TimelineNode struct encapsulation, and explicit node color assignment macros.",
 //   philotic_inferences: "A system that cannot describe itself to its operator is merely a tool; a system that defines its own existence is a sovereign entity."

 [![高爪 // @nsible_os_manifesto](assets/gfx/manifesto_frame.png)](https://youtu.be/iWJgBlCIM-M?si=LgRVxvX_UebQxD9n)